PizzaEaters/cscampCTF-2014/dark_tasks/README.md

 Dark tasks
 ==========

+### Desc:

+The Dark Tasks is a Hidden web belonging to a group of criminals who are planning their upcoming crime, so you need to reveal their secrets at their /Home

+### Getting the flag:

 Acessando a página http://178.63.58.69:8086/, havia uma imagem e no código-fonte foi possível visualizar duas mensagens em b64.
 Ignorando elas, partimos para olhar o `robots.txt`, o que nos deu uma boa pista: